Wrongful Eviction Lawyer – California Tenant Rights Attorney

 Wobbe Tenant Law represents tenants across Northern California and Los Angeles who have been forced out of their homes unlawfully.
 Many of our clients are long-term tenants living in rent-controlled housing, including seniors, people with disabilities, and families who suddenly find themselves displaced from homes they expected to remain in for years to come.

-Our goal is to hold landlords accountable, pursue financial compensation for the harm caused,
+Our goal is to hold landlords accountable, pursue financial compensation for the harm caused, and help our clients move forward with peace of mind.

 Common Types of Wrongful Eviction